Max-laws of large numbers for weakly dependent high dimensional arrays with applications

 with error term $u_{n,t}$.
 Let $\mathbb{E}(y_{n,t}$ $-$ $\delta _{n,0}^{\prime }w_{n,t}$ $-$ $\theta _{n,0}^{\prime }x_{n,t})[w_{n,t}^{\prime },x_{n,t}^{\prime }]^{\prime }$ $=$ $0$ for unique $[\delta _{n,0}^{\prime },\theta _{n,0}^{\prime }]^{\prime }$.
 The model may be pseudo-true in the sense $\mathbb{P}(\mathbb{E}_{\boldsymbol{w}_{nt}, \boldsymbol{x}_{nt}}(y_{n,t}$ $-$ $\delta _{n}^{\prime }w_{n,t}$ $-$ $\theta _{n}^{\prime }x_{n,t})$ $=$ $0)$ $<$ $1$ $\forall (\delta _{n},\theta _{n})$ , where, e.g., $\boldsymbol{w}_{nt}$ $:=$ $\{w_{n,1},...,w_{n,t}\}$.
 The array representation covers many cases in social sciences and statistics, including $(i)$ linear models with increasing dimension via $k_{n}$; $(ii)$\ models with basis expansions of flexible functional forms, like partially linear models $y_{t}$ $=$ $g(z_{t})$ $+$ $\theta _{0}^{\prime }x_{t}$ $+$ $ u_{t}$ for some unknown measurable function $g$, and regressor set $z_{t}$; and ($iii$) models with many dummy variables, e.g. panel models with multi-way fixed effects.
 Cf. \citet[Section 3.3]{CattaneoJanssonNewey2018}.

 \cite{CattaneoJanssonNewey2018} partial out the HD $\delta _{n,0}$ in order to estimate the fixed low dimensional $\theta _{n,0}$, and propose HAC methods for robust inference with arbitrary in-group dependence with finite fixed group size.
-We consider the converse problem in a far broader setting.
+We consider the \textit{converse} problem in a far broader setting.

 We test the HD parameter $H_{0}$ $:$ $\delta _{n,0}$ $=$ $0$ vs. $H_{1}$ $:$ $\delta _{n,0}$ $\neq $ $0$ by partialling out $\theta _{n,0}$, but exploit many low dimensional or \textit{parsimonious} models under $H_{0}$ as in \cite{Hill_2025_maxtest} to yield $\hat{\delta}_{i,n}$.
 We then use a max-statistic $\max_{1\leq i\leq k_{n}}\sqrt{n}|\hat{\delta}_{i,n}|$ for testing $H_{0}$.
 Partialling out is useful when $k_{\theta }$ is large relative to $n$, or consistency of $\hat{\theta}_{n}$ is not guaranteed (e.g. in panel settings with many fixed effects).